Himyar: Early period

 The "Homerite Kingdom" is described in the southern tip of the Arabian peninsula in the 1st century Periplus of the Erythraean Sea.

 During this period, the Kingdom of Ḥimyar conquered the kingdoms of Saba' and Qataban and took Raydan/Zafar for its capital instead of Ma'rib; therefore, they have been called Dhu Raydan (ذو ريدان).
-In the early 2nd century AD Saba' and Qataban split from the Kingdom of Ḥimyar; yet in a few decades Qataban was conquered by Hadhramaut (conquered in its turn by Ḥimyar in the 4th century), whereas Saba' was finally conquered by Ḥimyar in the late 3rd century.
+In the early 2nd century AD, Saba' and Qataban split from the Kingdom of Ḥimyar; yet in a few decades, Qataban was conquered by Hadhramaut (which in turn was conquered by Ḥimyar in the 4th century), whereas Saba' was finally conquered by Ḥimyar in the late 3rd century.

 Bronze statue of Dhamarʿalīy Yuhbabirr "King of Saba, Dhu Raydan, Hadhramawt and Yamnat" (Himyarite Kingdom) 170–180 AD.

-Ẓafār's ruins cover scattered over 120 hectare on Mudawwar Mountain 10 km north-north-west of the town of Yarim.
-Early, Empire and Late/Post art periods have been identified.
-Around the same time in the north a Himyar General by the name of Nuh Ifriqis led an expedition to Barbaria and took control of eastern ports in modern-day Djibouti.
+Ẓafār's ruins cover an area of over 120 hectares on Mudawwar Mountain, 10 km north-north-west of the town of Yarim.
+Early, Empire, and Late/Post art periods have been identified.
+Around the same time in the north, Himyar General named Nuh Ifriqis led an expedition to Barbaria and took control of eastern ports in modern-day Djibouti.
 Other Himyarite generals went as far as invading Rhapta in modern-day Mozambique.

-By the 4th century, the rich Himyarite export of incense, which had once supplied pagan Rome in its religious offerings, now began to wane with the Christianization of Rome, contributing to a collapse in the local economy.
+By the 4th century, the rich Himyarite export of incense, which had once supplied pagan Rome with its religious offerings, began to wane with the Christianization of Rome, contributing to a collapse in the local economy.

+Expansion into Central Arabia

+Himyarite expansion into Central Arabia is attested from the mid-fourth century.
+Inscriptions record repeated expeditions into the Arabian interior between c.
+340 and 360, including campaigns reaching Al-Kharj in Najd, within territory associated with the Maʿadd confederation.
+By around 440, Himyar had annexed Maʿadd and established garrisons in the region, with Kindite forces participating in the conquest.
+Himyar subsequently maintained extensive control over much of the Arabian interior for nearly two centuries, although Maʿadd temporarily passed under the authority of the kings of al-Hira in the early 530s.

+Himyarite armies drew on forces from the sedentary communities of South Arabia as well as tribal auxiliaries, particularly from Kindah, Madhhij and Murad.
+In the campaigns that brought Central Arabia under Himyarite control, the Yazʾanid princes of Hadhramaut and Kindite forces played a prominent role.